When you know how to change negative beliefs, you will take control of your life.

 As Mary C Lania, Ph.D says ,” Emotions are a powerful attention directing system—an amplification device—in our brain.
 They are responsible for creating the visceral responses regarded as feelings, that in turn are transformed into thoughts and the formation of beliefs to help us make sense of what we experience at the moment and to use for future reference.
 Even the most simple beliefs have emotional memory at their core.”

-So now you know how to improve self belief: by controlling your emotions.
+So now you know how to change beliefs about yourself: by controlling your emotions.
 And there is a fantastic way to control your emotions: emotional memory technique.

 I mastered the art of emotional memory technique when I was studying drama at Oxford.
 “Every feeling you’ve ever felt resides in your mind, waiting to be accessed,’ my teacher said.
 “The way to access those feelings is through emotional memory technique”.

 The emotional memory technique is a tool that all method actors use when performing.
 They use the technique to create the real emotions that they need for their scenes.

-Now obviously we don’t have “scenes.”
+Now obviously, we don’t have “scenes.”
 Our scenes are our lives.
 They’re real, not some story.
 But even so, we can use the emotional memory technique to create positive emotions, and those positive emotions will, in turn, create positive beliefs, and those positive beliefs will yield positive actions.

 How To Change Beliefs About Yourself By Meditating On Your Emotions